Some Girls: Critical reception and legacy

 Upon release, Some Girls received extremely positive reviews from music critics, with many agreeing it was the Stones' best work since Exile on Main St. Music critic Pete Bishop wrote for The Pittsburgh Press that Some Girls was "the best album the Rolling Stones have done for years".
 Robert Hilburn ranked Some Girls one of the band's best works in the Los Angeles Times, calling it a "splendid return to form".
 Reviewing for The Village Voice in 1978, Robert Christgau said,The Stones' best album since Exile on Main St. is also their easiest since Let It Bleed or before.
 They haven't gone for a knockdown uptempo classic, a 'Brown Sugar' or 'Jumpin' Jack Flash'—just straight rock and roll unencumbered by horn sections or Billy Preston.
 Even Jagger takes a relatively direct approach, and if he retains any credibility for you after six years of dicking around, there should be no agonizing over whether you like this record, no waiting for tunes to kick in.
 Lyrically, there are some bad moments—especially on the title cut, which is too fucking indirect to suit me—but in general the abrasiveness seems personal, earned, unposed, and the vulnerability more genuine than ever.
 Also, the band is a real good one.
 Real good.In his review of the album for Rolling Stone in June 1978, Paul Nelson wrote that while Some Girls may have been the band's finest LP since its "certified masterpiece", Exile on Main St., "what I won't buy is that the two albums deserve to be mentioned in the same breath. [...]
 Some Girls is like a marriage of convenience: when it works — which is often — it can be meaningful, memorable and quite moving, but it rarely sends the arrow straight through the heart."
 Fellow critic Dave Marsh was also negative towards the record, citing inconsistent song quality and band performances.
 Three months later, in September, Rolling Stone editor Jann Wenner published his own review, rebutting that of Nelson.
-He heaped praise on the "Some Girls" single, writing that the song "exemplifies the polish, power, and passion of the Stones", equalled 'Tumbling Dice' and 'Brown Sugar', and "may even set new standards for the band."
+He heaped praise on the "Miss You" single, writing that the song "exemplifies the polish, power, and passion of the Stones", equalled 'Tumbling Dice' and 'Brown Sugar', and "may even set new standards for the band."
 At the end of the year, Rolling Stone named both the band and Some Girls their top artist and album of the year, respectively.